zulip/zulip-gci/tasks/2017/submit-a-pull-request.md

 are already familiar with making a pull request in GitHub, feel free to skip this task.

-We recommend doing the
+We **strongly recommend** doing the
-[Get Comfortable With Git](https://codein.withgoogle.com/dashboard/tasks/5415336817983488/) task first, since that ask teaches you a lot of things you might otherwise need to look up when working on this one.
+[Get Comfortable With Git](https://codein.withgoogle.com/dashboard/tasks/5415336817983488/) task first, since that task teaches you a lot of things you might otherwise need to look up when working on this one.

 ## Task